dart-lang/language/working/augmentation-libraries/feature-specification.md

     variables._

 *   A non-final variable is augmented with a final variable.
-We don't want to leave the original setter in a weird state.
+We don't want to leave the augmented setter in a weird state.
     *   A final variable can be augmented with a non-`final` augmenting variable, and that will not add any setter.
 An augmenting variable declaration only affects the initializer expression, not setters.